FIRMMsoftware/firmm_docs/docs/FIRMM_USAGE.md

 ![Scan information example](img/scan_information.png)

 The scan information section displays information about dicom location and the patient (This example has been anonymized).

+# Settings

+**Changing Settings**

+EXAMPLE SCREENSHOT OF TABS BAR TO GO HERE

+FIRMM settings can be adjusted in the settings panel.
+You can access this panel by selecting the settings tab next in the FIRMM tab bar.

+EXAMPLE OF SETTINGS PANEL TO GO HERE

+FIRMM currently supports the following user settings:

+- FD thresholds (Low/Mid/High Thresholds)
+- Criterion Time
+- Brain Radius\*
+- Respiratory Filter\* (Min/Max Breaths per Minute)

+\*These settings are only adjustable before starting a session.
+For settings to apply to a running session, you must restart the session.

+After changing your settings, you apply your changes by selecting the `Apply Settings` button.

+EXAMPLE OF APPLY SETTINGS BUTTON GOES HERE

+**Saving/Loading Settings Profiles**

+You can save your current settings with the `Save Profile` button.
+This will allow you to save your settings for later retrieval. **Note: You must `Apply Settings` before saving a profile in order for changes to take effect.**

+EXAMPLE OF SAVE PROFILE BUTTON AND MODAL POPUP